 As a general rule of thumb, expect to pay an addition 50% per subject added.
 For example, if artist's baseline is generally $100 for a small 1-subject pet painting, the price will go up to $150 for a 2nd, additional puppy (assuming you want the 2nd puppy on the forefront, and not as a minor background figment).

 It no secret that a positive correlation exists between the price of artwork with the number of years of experience of the artist.
-Ultimately, each artist will have a different price standard for his or her work, so gauging an "average" price point by experience by do you an injustice.
+Ultimately, each artist will have a different price standard for his or her work, so gauging an "average" price point by experience will do you an injustice.

 As a general rule of thumb, expect to pay more for more experienced artists.
 The average hourly rate for artists in the USA is $27/hour according to the US Labor Bureau.
 After explaining your request for your personalized artwork, we recommend asking the artist how long it might take to complete your artwork (in terms of hours worked, not the duration or length of the project from start to finish), and multiply this by their fair hourly rate.